aryavorskiy/TopologicalMarkers/docs/src/operators.md

 H1 == H2 # These are equal ways to specify the m_lattice parameter
 ```

 There is an ability to isolate some sites from other ones.
-To do that, a `zone_mapping` matrix is required.
+To do that, a `domain_mapping` matrix is required.
-It is a `CoordinateRepr{Symbol}` object, which maps lattice sites to symbols, where different symbols mean different zones,
+It is a `CoordinateRepr{Symbol}` object, which maps lattice sites to symbols, where different symbols mean different domains,
-and hoppings between sites in different zones are set to zero.
+and hoppings between sites in different domains are set to zero.
-You can define the mapping in the `hamiltonian` function call, or apply it to an existing hamiltonian matrix using the `zones!` function:
+You can define the mapping in the `hamiltonian` function call, or apply it to an existing hamiltonian matrix using the `domains!` function:

 ```@example ham_test
 m_lattice = ones(15, 15)

-mapping = CoordinateRepr(fill(:zone1, 15, 15))
+mapping = CoordinateRepr(fill(:domain1, 15, 15))
-mapping[6:10, 6:10] .= :zone2
+mapping[6:10, 6:10] .= :domain2

-H1 = hamiltonian(m_lattice, :n, zone_mapping = mapping)
+H1 = hamiltonian(m_lattice, :n, domain_mapping = mapping)
 H2 = hamiltonian(m_lattice, :n)
-zones!(H2, mapping)
+domains!(H2, mapping)

-H1 == H2 # These are equal ways to specify the zone mapping
+H1 == H2 # These are equal ways to specify the domain mapping
 ```

 You also can apply some magnetic field to the Chern insulator.